IsaacSchemm/Crowmask/README.md

 * **Crowmask**: The main Azure Functions project, responsible for handling HTTP requests and running timed functions.

-Configuration values are passed using custom singleton dependencies:

-* `DomainModeling.IAdminActor`: provides the admin actor's ActivityPub ID.
-Implemented in `Program.cs` from the configuration value `AdminActor`.
-* `DomainModeling.ICrowmaskHost`: provides the domain name that Crowmask is expected to run on.
-Implemented in `Program.cs` from the configuration value `CrowmaskHost`.
-* `DomainModeling.IHandleHost`: provides the domain name used in the Crowmask actor's handle.
-(Can be the same as the Crowmask domain.)
-Implemented in `Program.cs` from the configuration value `HandleHost`.
-* `Remote.ISigner`: signs HTTP requests.
-Implemented by `KeyProvider`, which uses the key from Azure Key Vault specified in `KeyVaultHost`.
-* `Cache.IPublicKeyProvider`: provides the actor's public key in PEM format.
-Implemented by `KeyProvider`, which uses the key from Azure Key Vault specified in `KeyVaultHost`.
-* `Weasyl.IWeasylApiKeyProvider`: provides the Weasyl API key.
-Implemented in `Program.cs` from the configuration value `WeasylApiKey`.

-Internal objects include:

-* `User`: a cached user from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
-* `Submission`: a cached artwork post from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
-* `Journal`: a cached journal entry from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
-* `Follower`: an ActivityPub actor who follows this actor
-* `KnownInbox`: a list of inboxes for instances that have sent messages to Crowmask's own inbox in the past
-* `OutboundActivity`: a list of unsent `Accept`, `Announce`, `Undo`, `Create`, `Update`, and `Delete` activities sent to particular actors or instances

-Other objects in Crowmask.Data, like `SubmissionTag` and `UserAvatar`, are stored as arrays within the parent document in Cosmos DB.

 HTTP endpoints:

 * `/.well-known/nodeinfo`: returns the location of the NodeInfo endpoint